0LNetworkCommunity/libra-legacy-v6/ol/documentation/validator_setup.md

 2.4.
 Backup your files: `cp -r ~/.0L/* ~/.0L/init-backup/`

-## 3. Fast forward to the recent state
+## 3. Fast forward to the most recent state snapshot

 Speed up the sync of your ledger by restoring a backup before starting a fullnode (next step).
 The following command will fetch the latest epoch archive, usually from within the last 24h.